RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 The data format depends on the task and tends to favor simplicity.
 For example for wav2vec pretraining you just need a .tsv file which has on the first line a root path, and every line afterwards has a path to an audio file and its sample count.
 That's it.
 In `examples/*` there always is an explanation for how to get to the data format needed.

 I find fairseq to be a good toolkit for reproducing results from facebook's papers - I was surprised how easy it was to do the pretraining for wav2vec models - and convenient if you want to toy around with a research idea that is slightly different from what already exists.
 A lot of small changes that you might want to do can be done fairly easily.
 If you're doing something significantly different from what already exists that could get a lot harder and you will likely have to end up learning about how the entire fairseq repo ties together to achieve that.
-But I do think once you get it it could be quite nice to work with.
-One downside is you can't rely much on support from the maintainers; github issues are responded to rarely.
+But I do think once you get it it can be quite nice to work with.
+One downside is you can't rely much on support from the maintainers; github issues are rarely responded to.
 It also is not very suited for using in production (but to be fair that is not what it's made for).

 Let's skim over the training loop, we start in [fairseq_cli/train.py](https://github.com/facebookresearch/fairseq/blob/main/fairseq_cli/train.py#L180):
 ```